Kurdistan Freedom Party: Kurdistan National Army (SMK)

 The party does not have a clear separation of military and political structure.
-The military wing of PAK operates under the names Kurdistan Freedom Eagles for East Kurdistan (HKR-R), PAK Eagles and the National Army of Kurdistan (SMK).
-Colloquially they're known as PAK Peshmerga.
+The military wing of PAK operates under the name Kurdistan National Army (Kurdish: Sipay Mîllî Kurdistan, SMK), and was previouly also known under the names Kurdistan Freedom Eagles for East Kurdistan (HKR-R) and PAK Eagles.
+Commonly they're known as "PAK Peshmerga."

 The PAK Peshmerga are a battle-hardened force, due to their involvement in the War against the Islamic State (ISIS), in which they extensively cooperated with other Kurdish factions.
-They were the first Iranian-Kurdish party to offer support to the KRG Peshmerga.
-In Iraqi Kurdistan they've fought against ISIS in Kirkuk, where they played a particularly crucial role, Hawija, Bashiqa, Shingal and other areas.
+They were the first Iranian-Kurdish party to offer support to the Kurdistan Region of Iraq.
+In Iraqi Kurdistan they've fought against ISIS in Kirkuk, where they played a particularly crucial role, Hawija, Bashiqa, Sinjar and other areas.
 Some fighters may have also been present on the Mosul front.
 It is believed that some members have travelled to Syria to defend Kobanî back in 2014.

 In April 2016, PAK attacked Iranian government security forces in Sanandaj during the annual Islamic Republic of Iran Army Day parade, ending its ceasefire and resuming the armed struggle.
 Further activities against the IRGC included hit-and-run attacks in the towns of Sardasht, Oshnavieh, Baneh and Sanandaj, in which they inflicated low casualty figures on the Iranian side.

 Following the Battle of Kirkuk in 2017 and the subsequent Iraqi attacks near Pirdê (Altun Kupri), PAK forces, together with KDP Peshmerga, teamed up to repel the assault.
 General Yazdanpanah himself was frequently spotted on the frontlines, while leading his troops into battle.
 One PAK officer explained to The New Arab that, "We are all Kurdish, from one family of Kurdistan," and therefore help was offered.